ugr-sail/sinergym/README.md

 ### Manual installation

-To install *Sinergym* manually instead of through the container (recommended), follow these steps:
+To install *Sinergym* manually instead of through the container (not recommended), follow these steps:

 #### 1. Configure Python environment